eeshaanhauhan/self-Projects/README.md

 # self-Projects
-this is to upload all my previous projects to be stored
+This is to upload all my previous projects to be stored